VRConservation/geosp/chapters/05_python.md

 # Python

 Python is widely applicable and used in the geospatial community.
 ArcGIS Pro has a Python package called Arcpy, and QGIS has a package named PYQGIS.
-It could just be me, but I tried using arcpy, read through and tried the tutorials from an entire Arcpy book, and struggled using esri notebooks.
-The language didn't stick with me or it was overly complicated.
-Sure, you could run an analysis tool and copy the arcpy code into a notebook to modify it, but I had a 'block' developing code blocks.
+It could be me, but I tried using Arcpy, read through and tried the tutorials from an entire Arcpy book, and struggled using ESRI notebooks.
+The language didn't stick with me, and it was overly complicated.
+Sure, you could run an analysis tool and copy the Arcpy code into a notebook to modify it, but I had a 'block' developing code blocks.

 Then I found Geemap and Leafmap—incredible, user-friendly Python packages developed by Qiusheng Wu and available on GitHub at GISWQS.
 There are also clear tutorials at leafmap.org and geemap.org and videos at [Open Geospatial Solutions](https://www.youtube.com/@giswqs).
 Many analyses require only one line of code.
-Here, geospatial analysis using scripts just clicked for me, and it opened up another world to using Python to analyze data rapidly.
+Here, geospatial analysis using scripts just clicked for me, opening up another world to using Python to analyze data rapidly.

 ## Getting Started

 To be honest, getting started using a Windows computer was a total pain in the ass.
-So, if you're using Linux or Apple OS, it will be much easier to set things up.
+So, if you're using Linux or Apple OS, setting things up will be much easier.
 It will take a few hours from scratch, but a great resource is at the [Geog-414](http://gg.gg/1ats9t) course software web page.
 Scroll through the page to familiarize yourself with the commands.
 Near the bottom of the page is a series of videos to get you started, which is worth viewing and following.
 For some reason, I found that Miniconda didn't work well on my machine with Windows 11, but everything worked with Anaconda.

 ```{important} Getting started quick guides can be found in the Virtual Environment, Visual Studio Code, and Github appendices.
 ```

-To get you up and running quickly, I've provided a cheat sheet in the {doc}`/z_appendices/appendix1` appendix that shosummarizes the Geog-414 videos and should have you started quickly.
+To get you up and running quickly, I've provided a cheat sheet in the {doc}`/z_appendices/appendix1` appendix that summarizes the Geog-414 videos and should have you started quickly.
 You may want to refer to the videos if you get stuck.

 ## Sentinel-2 Data
 Before you do that, let's look at a simple example from a GitHub [gist](https://gist.github.com/alexgleith/dc49156aab4b9270b0a0f145bd7fa0ce) posted by Alex Leith.
 We'll run it in Colab.
 Click the Open in Colab button.